codebar-shanghai/Tech_Interviews_Sorting_Algorithms/presentation breakdown.md

     - explain how to pair code using infographic
     - model how to pair code with someone in the room

-18. We do (Give everyone 3 - 5 minutes to get aquainted with the assignments they choose and get started pair coding
+18. We do (Give everyone 3 - 5 minutes to get aquainted with the assignments they choose and get started pair coding {code 1 simple example of a sorting algorithm based on sudo code, then calculate time/ space complexity}

 19. reminde with inforgraphic after 5 minutes how to pair code

 20. You do. (pretty slide, and music if wanted) Set them loose on the you do.
 Walk rooom.
 Tech for understanding and application of practices.
-Answer questions
+Answer questions {code 1 simple example of a sorting algorithm based on sudo code, then calculate time/ space complexity}

 21. Q&A (get input about questions you have for interviewers and topics ideas for next workshop through an interactive word wall)